#1 Alternative to Meta Workplace.

 5. Social intranets: desktop first

 The problem that emails are not made for frontline workers like those on the assembly line, in the warehouse, or at the supermarket checkout continues with social intranets.
 Here, too, the motto is "desktop first".
-Even though many intranets now have a mobile version, they're often cluttered and not optimized for frontline workers.
+Even though many intranets now have a mobile version, they're often cluttered and not optimised for frontline workers.

 A well-constructed social intranet is reminiscent of older social networks like Facebook, with the difference that it's only accessible to employees of the respective company.
 It should function like a digital workplace, as a platform for communication with opportunities for direct interaction and as a starting point for all essential tools.
 In the best case scenario, it should share more than the canteen menu or an internal telephone list.
 An intranet should bundle important information and documents in one place.